osamabinabsar/osamabinabsar/README.md

  ## Projects

-- Log Analysis
+- Log Analysis for Incident Detection: Analyzed logs using Splunk and ELK Stack to detect and mitigate attacks.
-- OWASP Juice Shop
+- OWASP Juice Shop: Explored web application vulnerabilities using OWASP Juice Shop.
--
+- Network Traffic Analysis: Conducted traffic monitoring and attack detection using Wireshark and Suricata.
+- Purple Teaming Simulation: Combined offensive and defensive techniques in mock environments to test system resilience.
 <!--
 **osamabinabsar/osamabinabsar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.